fossMeDaddy/dbdaddy/README.md

 migration SQL generated successfully.
 ```

-as expected, it works... (man i am on fire today!)

 looking at the project structure, there are a few changes that have been made by the commands we ran above:

 ```bash